Dominican Republic - Country Commercial Guide

 The Dominican Republic’s banking sector is one of the largest contributors to the country’s GDP; the industry fosters the production and export of products and services through traditional financing and capital market structures.
 Digitalization offers banks numerous opportunities to increase financial inclusion by providing customers with better access to financial services.

 Digital innovations can facilitate broader financial education in the community and help provide formal credit to a greater number of people.
 This can have a significant effect on growth and productivity.
-The Covid-19 pandemic has only increased the trend toward digital innovation as contactless transactions, digital signatures, and online banking are now normalized.
+The COVID-19 pandemic increased the trend toward digital innovation as contactless transactions, digital signatures, and online banking are now normalized.

 Resources